Police crack down on Russian protests against jailing of Kremlin foe Navalny | Politics

 Ivan Zhdanov, a Navalny ally, put turnout in the capital at 50,000, the Proekt media outlet reported.
 Some protesters chanted "Putin is a thief", and "Disgrace" and "Freedom to Navalny!"

 At one point, protesters surrounded a sleek black car with a flashing light used by senior officials, throwing snowballs at it and kicking it.
 A group of policemen were also pelted with snowballs by a much bigger crowd.
-The OVD-Info protest monitor group said that 3,134 people, including 1,201 in Moscow and 471 in St Petersburg, had been detained at rallies in around 100 towns and cities.
+The OVD-Info protest monitor group said that 3,296 people, including 1,294 in Moscow and 489 in St. Petersburg, had been detained at rallies in around 100 towns and cities.

 The United States condemned what it described as "harsh tactics" used against protesters and journalists and called for Navalny's "immediate and unconditional" release.
 "We call on Russian authorities to release all those detained for exercising their universal rights," U.S. State Department spokesman Ned Price said in a statement.